yugoccp/workshop-ipt-2025/01_vector_rag/README.md

 ### Detailed Flow:

 1. **Document Processing:**
-   - Load `context.txt` as a text document
+   - Load `context.json` as a text document
    - Split into 200-character chunks with 20-character overlap
    - Generate embeddings for each chunk using `all-minilm`
    - Store embeddings in the in-memory vector store